STUDENT COMPLAINTS POLICY AND PROCEDURE

 - Where more than one student has lodged a complaint relating to the same, or substantially the same issue, the complaints may be dealt with together in the interests of fair and consistent decision-making.

-- Where a complaint concerns an apparently trivial issue, the relevant staff member will discuss this informally with the student to determine whether there is a real need to pursue the matter through the complaints procedure.
+- Where a complaint concerns a trivial issue, the relevant staff member will discuss this informally with the student to determine whether there is a real need to pursue the matter through the complaints procedure.

-- If the student and member of staff are unable to agree, the student will be entitled to submit the complaint formally together with any further evidence or explanation that throws new light on it and demonstrates that a substantive complaint is, in fact, being made.
+- If the student and member of staff are unable to agree, the student will be entitled to submit the complaint formally together with any further evidence or explanation that throws new light on it and demonstrates that a substantive complaint is being made.

 - If the student’s complaint restates a complaint that the college is already dealing with, or that it has dealt with in the past, the student will be asked to explain how the new complaints differ from the previous one and if possible to provide new supporting evidence.